Doing an MSc Thesis

 Sune Lehmann has provided an excellent description of how the MSc.
 Thesis oral exam runs.
 Please read this.

-I have only two addition:
+I have only two additions:

 • I always recommend making a DEMO of your main contribution during the exam.
 This can be a live demo of an application, showcasing some infrastructure processes communicating, or showing interactive UX design prototypes.
 Also, images or videos from real user studies are a very strong addition to your presentation.